CaiClone/GCDTracker/README.md

 ### X action does not trigger the combo tracker?
 The game files are used to detect combos, and anything that isn't considered a combo by the game won't be detected.
 Trying yet to find a balance between major classes working and not having to add too many exceptions.

 ### Why does the animation lock get longer immediately after appearing?
 All skills have a default animation lock and later get an update from the server with the remaining animation lock length. this update accounts for the original lock + ping.

+### Why won't the plugin show up in PVP?
+In order to ensure fairness in the game gcdtracker is unavailable in PvP instances.

 ### Can I help by testing?
 Please do!
 I don't have all the jobs leveled yet so I really appreciate testing, to do so: